combo-lab/combo_inertia/USER_GUIDE.md

 - `Combo.Inertia.Plug` - the plug for detecting Inertia requests and preparing the connection accordingly.
 - `Combo.Inertia.Conn` - the `%Plug.Conn{}` helpers for rendering Inertia responses.
-- `Combo.Inertia.HTML` - the HTML components and helpers for Inertia views.
+- `Combo.Inertia.HTML` - the HTML components and helpers for building Inertia views.

 First, add `Combo.Inertia.Plug` into the browser pipeline: